-For further information on the history of NRM wolf recovery, recovery planning (including defining appropriate recovery criteria), population monitoring (through the end of 2007), and cooperation and coordination with our partners in achieving recovery, see the "Recovery" section of the August 1, 2006, 12-month status review (71 FR 43410), Service weekly wolf reports (1995-2008), and the Rocky Mountain Wolf Recovery Interagency Annual Reports (Service et al. 1989-2008) at http://westerngraywolf.fws.gov.
-The NRM Wolf Interagency Annual Report for 2008 (Service et al. 2009) will not be available until March 2009.
+For further information on the history of NRM wolf recovery, recovery planning (including defining appropriate recovery criteria), population monitoring (through the end of 2008), and cooperation and coordination with our partners in achieving recovery, see the "Recovery" section of the August 1, 2006, 12-month status review (71 FR 43410), Service weekly wolf reports (1995-2008), and the Rocky Mountain Wolf Recovery Interagency Annual Reports (Service et al. 1989-2009) at http://westerngraywolf.fws.gov.

-Summary of the demographic characteristics of the NRM wolf population- In late 2007, the NRM wolf population was estimated to contain about 1,513 wolves in 192 packs (two or more wolves with a territory); 107 of these packs also classified as breeding pairs (packs with an adult male, adult female, and at least 2 pups on December 31).
-We predict it will have a similar size and distribution, or only slightly higher, at the end of 2008.
-After delisting it will be managed by the States, National Park Service, and Service to average over 1,000 wolves, fluctuating around 400 wolves in Montana, 500 in

-Idaho, and 200 to 300 in Wyoming.
+Summary of the demographic characteristics of the NRM wolf population-In late 2008, the NRM wolf population was estimated to contain about 1,639 wolves in nearly 200 packs (two or more wolves with a territory); 95 of these packs also classified as breeding pairs (packs with an adult male, adult female, and at least 2 pups on December 31).
+After delisting it will be managed by the States, National Park Service, and Service to average over 1,100 wolves, fluctuating around 400 wolves in Montana, 500 in Idaho, and 200 to 300 in Wyoming.
 The NRM wolf population is a three part metapopulation, composed of core areas of suitable habitat and refugia in northwestern Montana, central Idaho and the GYA.
 The most isolated subpopulation in the NRM is the GYA.
 The territories of persistent breeding pairs in GYA and central Idaho are 160 km (100 mi) apart, but packs and occasionally breeding pairs are often within 100 km (60 mi) of each other.
-The GYA had 453 wolves as of Dec 31, 2007, but will likely be managed above 300 wolves in portions of Montana, Idaho, and Wyoming in the long term.
-Central Idaho and northwest Montana are connected by routine dispersal events to the contiguous western Canadian wolf population that contains 12,000 of wolves in British Columbia and Alberta.
+The GYA had 449 wolves as of Dec 31, 2008, but will likely be managed above 300 wolves in portions of Montana, Idaho, and Wyoming in the long term.
+Central Idaho and northwest Montana are connected by routine dispersal events to the contiguous western Canadian wolf population that contains 12,000 wolves in British Columbia and Alberta.
 Collectively, the NRM is distinct in the lower 48 United States because it is surrounded by large expanses of unsuitable habitat in Washington, Oregon, Nevada, Utah, Colorado, and the Dakotas.

 Average dispersal distance by wolves in the NRM is 100 km (60 mi) and drops off sharply past 300 km (190 mi).
 Several individuals have gone >600km (>400 mi), but none of these long distant dispersers in the United States are known to have survived long enough to breed.
 Comparing a model of theoretical suitable wolf habitat in the NRM (Oakleaf et al. 2005, p.
-559) with the distribution of wolf packs since 2002 indicates most suitable habitat is filled with resident packs (Service et al. 2003-2008, Figure 1).
-The outer boundary of the entire NRM wolf population has not changed much (a minimum convex polygon of 280,000 km (~110,000 mi) since 2002 (Figure 1)).
+559) with the distribution of wolf packs since 2002 indicates most suitable habitat is filled with resident packs (Service et al. 2003-2009, Figure 1).
+The outer boundary of the entire NRM wolf population has not changed much (a minimum convex polygon of 280,000 km2 (~110,000 mi2) since 2002 (Figure 1)).
 Nearly all wolf population growth has occurred within the suitable habitat area within the past 6 years.
 Suitable habitat is typically forested, public land, seasonally grazed by livestock (mainly cattle), and has abundant wild ungulates (primarily elk, deer, and moose).
-Wolf packs have not persisted in unsuitable habitat (open prairie and high desert, more human activity & access, abundant livestock throughout the year, fewer wild ungulates) even under the Act's most protective designation as 'endangered'.
+Wolf packs have not persisted in unsuitable habitat (open prairie and high desert, more human activity & access, abundant livestock throughout the year, fewer wild ungulates) even under the Act's most protective designation as "endangered".